Garden Spring Clean

 ...a guest blog by Alexandra Campbell, Author & Blogger - The Middle Sized Garden

-I use the word ‘spring’ optimistically – January is a good time to start a garden spring clean, when you don’t have to do much weeding or planting.
-And you can do it a bit at a time throughout February.
-By March, everything will be in great shape, and you can start the fun bits of gardening – potting up containers and planting seeds.
+It is a good time now to start a garden spring clean, when you don’t have to do much weeding or planting.
+And if you do it a bit at a time everything will be in great shape, and you can start the fun bits of gardening – like potting up containers and planting seeds and seedlings.

 1) Clean and sharpen tools.
 You can send some brands of secateurs, such as Felco, away for repair.
 Chuck any tools that are bent or rusted.
 You can always buy another hand fork.
 You do not need a pile of broken ‘emergency’ tools in the recesses of the tool shed.